mitra-ep/ActiveVolcanoPlot/README.md

 # Intro

-This page is the reference code page for the simulation used to portray the inherent problem of classic Volcano plots.
+This page is the reference code page for the simulations used to portray the inherent problem of classic volcano plots.
 It also includes codes for the suggested alternative approach which is implemented in the *Active Volcano Plot* shiny app.

 # Type I error inflation with classic volcano Plots